msupply-foundation/msupply_docs/content/docs/coldchain/sensors.md

 This will open a file browsing window, allowing you to select the `.txt` file of the FridgeTag data.
 Simply click on the file and wait for the import to complete.

-Currently supported devices are the Q-Tag FridgeTags from Berlinger.
+<div class="note">Currently supported devices are the Q-Tag FridgeTags from Berlinger.</div>

+Be patient!
+The import may take some time if you have a lot of data to import.
+Note that currently, any breaches recorded will not be imported / associated with the sensor.